-Treats schizophrenia and certain problems caused by bipolar disorder.
+Treats schizophrenia and bipolar disorder.

-Risperdal ConstaThere may be other brand names for this medicine.
+RisperDAL ConstaThere may be other brand names for this medicine.

-When This Medicine Should Not Be Used:You should not receive this medicine if you have had an allergic reaction to risperidone.
+When This Medicine Should Not Be Used:This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to risperidone.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.